ChandanT21/OCP_17_Prep/README.md

 - **Reference Data Type**: _refers to an object (an instance of a class); a reference points to an object by storing the memory address where the object is located (concept referred to as **pointer**)_
 - **Variable**: _a name for a piece of memory that stores data_
+- **Heap**: _large pool of unused memory allocated to your Java app_
+- **Garbage Collection**: _the process of automatically freeing memory on the heap by deleting objects that are no longer reachable in your program_

 ---
 ### Questions: